JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ```

 It might seem odd that we're still implementing the shape interface despite it not doing anything.
 The Shape interface now simply acts as a "union" of different types that we want to potentially handle, and C# will only let us implicitly convert types that implement the interface.
-Functional Languages have lots more features to support this kind of programming. but depending on your language a lot of functional ideas can be applied to non functional languages.
+Functional languages have lots more features to support this kind of programming. but depending on your language a lot of functional ideas can be applied to non functional languages.

 Pattern matching for every new case can become annoying when we have a lot of new functions to implement, what if we wanted to return the perimeter of the shape? or turn it 3d? add hexagons or rhombuses? we'd have to loop over every type in every function that implements a shape.
 But we have solutions for that too: